dannysmith/dannyis-jekyll/_posts/2020-07-12-website-redesign-xiii.md

 Simplicity is a the core value of this redesign and working through this process has helped me reach a few decisions about how to simplify things.

+{:.spaced-list}
-1. I've no need for a **coaching** page right now.
+- [x] I've no need for a **coaching** page right now.
 I can add this in the future.
-2. I still want a **hire me** page but it makes much more sense for this to live in notion.
+- [x] I still want a **hire me** page but it makes much more sense for this to live in notion.
 I'll forward `https://danny.is/lookingforwork` and `https://danny.is/hireme` to a public Notion page and be done with it.
-3. I won't show any actual videos on my site.
+- [x] I won't show any actual videos on my site.
 Instead, I'll present any **video series'** as links to notion pages or YouTube playlists.
 I already have these set up.
-4. I won't have a page for my **music**.
+- [x] I won't have a page for my **music**.
 I'll just forward `https://danny.is/singing` to my dormant youtube channel.
 I will show this link on the homepage, though – singing is a big part of who I am.
-5. I won't worry about **notes** for the moment[^1].
+- [x] I won't worry about **notes** for the moment[^1].
 They're an important part of how I'd like to share content but aren't a priority and Notion might well be the best place for them.
-6. I don't care about books at all right now.
+- [x] I don't care about books at all right now.
 If I really want to write a book review I can just write an article.
-7. **Core design concepts should be expandable to accommodate the unknown**.
+- [x] **Core design concepts should be expandable to accommodate the unknown**.
 For example, these would be bad ideas:
   - Deciding I have three main types of content and basing my entire design concept on "threes".
   - Having all my videos on youtube and Loom, and using their brand colours as core design elements.

 ## Wrapping up